wait4signal/sharing-is-caring/README.md

 The EA can be installed using the binaries from the MT5 marketplace at the following link:
 (https://www.mql5.com/en/market/product/68484)

 Altenatively you can compile the source code locally using the MT5 editor.
+You only need to attach the EA onto one of the charts running on the MT5 terminal, it will then process all the transactions occurring on the entire account.

 ## **Configuration**
 Very easy to get started, just select the preferred COPY_MODE and depending on the mode the following may apply.